 What’s happening with the planned library location at Stevens Ranch in east Bend?

-DPL is currently in the due diligence period for the purchase of a 10-acre parcel at Stevens Ranch in east Bend.
-Once the due diligence is complete, designs for the new library will continue.
+DPL has completed due diligence on a 10-acre parcel at Stevens Ranch in east Bend.
+Innovative designs for this library are underway.
 The Stevens Ranch location will provide: large community gathering spaces, study rooms, and innovative DIY/creative spaces; an interactive discovery space for children to learn and play; a co-working space for busy professionals; computer labs with the latest technologies; and an expanded materials’ collection for readers of all ages.
+It will also allow for faster and more efficient distribution of library materials to all libraries in Deschutes County.
+Construction is planned to begin Winter 2024.

 Is the Downtown Bend Library closing?

 No. The Downtown Bend Library, currently the largest library in the Deschutes Public Library system, is not closing.
 Plans for a robust remodel—which will feature more public spaces, additional meeting rooms, and a DIY space—are underway.
-This will be the last library in the Deschutes Public Library System to be remodeled, likely in 2025.
+This will be the last library in the Deschutes Public Library System to be remodeled, with work to begin Winter 2025.

 What about the current East Bend Library?